RIVCoin: an alternative, integrated, CeFi/DeFi-Vaulted Cryptocurrency: Theoretical Foundation

 In what follows we use some crucial results known in the literature to prove that an higher number of informed and uninformed traders contributes to informational efficiency of the market, by making prices of any security less volatile.
 To do so, we take advantage of some results contained in several contributions in a well consolidated literature.
-We re-interpret the results obtained by Kyle (1989), Rindi (2008) and DeJong and Rindi (2009), to focus on the role of information diffusion, when agents can have differential information about the price of single risky security. \\ \\ As a preview of our results, we show that: \begin{enumerate} \item[1.]
-In a model with rational expectations, but with agents having differential information, increasing the number of agents (uninformed and informed) improves informational efficiency and lowers price volatility. \item[2.]
-Increasing the number of both informed and uninformed agents will reduce the negative impact played by noise traders. \item[3.]
-After an increase in the number of agents, the return will be lower, as the result of the improved ability of prices in conveying information to the market, and the volatility will be lower as well. \item[4.]
-In Fully Revealing Rational Expectations equilibrium, when the number of agents (both informed and uninformed) tends to be very large, private information becomes public, since uninformed agents learn about the private signal owned by informed agents. \end{enumerate} As a general comment, increasing the number of agents improve the quality of the market as a whole, lowering price volatility.
-Increasing the number of agents creates a problem relative to the supply of the risky security: to cope with higher demand, without incurring into the risk to have price jumps, the direct consequence of this will be a cheaper price for the risky security.
-To guarantee a larger access to risky investments, making the demand higher, the single price should be smaller than in the case with a restricted demand. \\ \\ Larger is the number of participants to the market, smaller is going to be the unitary price of each security, lower its volatility and higher the informational efficiency conveyed by prices.
+We reinterpret the results obtained by \cite{kyle89} \cite{rindi08} \cite{djrindi}, to focus on the role of information diffusion, when agents can have differential information about the price of single risky security.

+As a preview of our results, we show that: \begin{enumerate} \item[1.]
+In a model with rational expectations, but with agents having differential information, increasing the number of agents (uninformed and informed) \textbf{improves informational efficiency and lowers price volatility. } \item[2.] \textbf{Increasing the number of both informed and uninformed agents will reduce the negative impact played by noise traders:} the return will be lower, as a result of the improved ability of prices to convey information to the market, but the volatility will be lower as well. \item[3.]
+In Fully Revealing Rational Expectations equilibrium, when the number of agents (both informed and uninformed) tends to be very large, private information becomes public, since uninformed agents learn about the private signal owned by informed agents. \end{enumerate} As a general comment, increasing the number of agents improves the quality of the market as a whole, lowering price volatility and increasing the price level, converging to the equilibrium level.
+In a situation characterized by higher informational efficiency, security prices tend to increase.
+In this context, the role of both the fundamentals of the asset and its supply becomes crucial in order to balance the attractiveness of the security and to guarantee the access to a large number of individual investors.
+The important point to be stressed is that more agent buy the asset, higher is its price and lower its volatility for a fixed asset supply.